mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ![](http://i.imgur.com/TSKfacG.png)
 Solution: You didn't unzip the files prior to installation.
 Don't know how to unzip, or don't have software for it? -> Try [7-Zip](https://www.7-zip.org).
 It's free and open source, like tModLoader.

-### System.DllNotFoundException: Unable to load DLL'CSteamworks'.....
+### System.DllNotFoundException: Unable to load DLL 'CSteamworks'.....
 ![](http://i.imgur.com/ZbbskuQ.png)
-Solution: You didn't run the installer, or you are trying to run tModLoader from somewhere other than the Steam Terraria Install directory.
+Solution: You are trying to run tModLoader from somewhere other than the Steam Terraria Install directory.
 Or, you have the GOG version and you downloaded the wrong file.
-If you pirated Terraria, you can't use tModLoader.
+Or, the CSteamworks.dll file was removed by your antivirus.
+Doing a fresh install after deleting your install should help. clear If you pirated Terraria, you can't use tModLoader.

 ### System.EntryPointNotFoundException: Unable to find an entry point named 'Init' in DLL 'CSteamworks'.
 ![](https://i.imgur.com/lp7yQQj.png)